 Cash value or a balance of value corresponds mainly to the sum of the cash generated within a cash-value-producing annuity or permanent life insurance plan.
 It’s the money you have.
 Your insurance provider uses your premiums to invest money in bonds and credits your insurance on your performance.

-What are the differences between cash value and cash surrender value?
+What are the differences between cash value vs surrender value?

 Cash-value life insurance policies have a savings component that allows the policyholder to build up cash over time.
 On the other hand, the cash surrender value is the amount of money that the policyholder can receive if they cancel their life insurance policy.